jgazzara1/ARGOS/README.md

 This is known as the "server"

-The other Arduino is connected to a Raspberry Pi that is operating within 'ARGOS' This is known as the "clent"
+The other Arduino is connected to a Raspberry Pi that is operating within 'ARGOS' This is known as the "client"

 The two Arduinos communicate using the Python Socket library.
 A Python script must be running on both the client and server devices for commuication to occur.
 Data flows when all four programs are running simultaneously.